rickhowe/sample/README.md

 * compare them and find the changed/added/deleted units, using a builtin `diff()` function or a plugin specific function along with the `diffopt` option
-* highlight those units according to syntax, text property, or extended mark mechanism applied on the buffer, using single or several background-colored highlight groups, based on the `DiffColors` buffer-local or global variable
+* highlight those diff units according to syntax, text property, or extended mark mechanism applied on the buffer, using single or several background-colored highlight groups, based on the `DiffColors` buffer-local or global variable

 In addition to those standard diff formats, this plugin identifies a file including git conflict markers and diff indicators (`-`/`+` and `<`/`>`),